liminm/meal-mentor/README.md

 To access Grafana, visit `http://localhost:3000` and log in with the default credentials unless changed in the `.env` file (username: `admin`, password: `admin`).
 The Grafana dashboard.json file is located in the `grafana` folder in the repo.
+You can import it into Grafana to visualize the application's performance and user interactions.
 <p align="center">
   <img src="images/grafana_dashboard_screenshot1.png" width="600">
   <img src="images/grafana_dashboard_screenshot2.png" width="600">